Interactive Tutorials: Learn Higher-Kinded-J by Building

 Either<String, Integer> result = answerRequired();

 // 3.
-Verification: The test checks your solution
+Verification: the test checks our solution

 assertThat(result.getRight()).isEqualTo(84);